couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 **Task:**

 This is a Web API call, a method that is called from the static HTML (index.html).
-The JavaScript in the static HTML expects this "flights" Web APIcall to return all bookings made by the logged in user.
+The JavaScript in the static HTML expects this "flights" Web API call to return all bookings made by the logged in user.

 The JWT token is used to look-up the user and find all bookings.